normanvuong/shagumnic/README.md

 -->
-My name is Nguyen Vuong, a passionate software/machine learing engineer student of Luther College.
+My name is Nguyen Vuong, a passionate software engineer student at Microsoft.
 Thank you guys for visiting my Github page.

-- 🔭 I’m currently working on some machine learning stuff (will release soon)
+- 🔭 I’m currently working for Azure Batch at Microsoft.
 - 🌱 I’m currently learning Golang
 - 😄 Pronouns: He/him/his
 - ⚡ Fun fact: I do rap music as a hobby.
 Give my music a try: [Soundcloud](https://soundcloud.com/xgum)